pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** If we create a new document, will there be an ID?
 Why or why not?

 * **Your Answer:**
+Yes, it will create a primary key of the objectId.
 ---

 - [ ] Add the following object as the _second argument_ to the `new Schema()` statement.